Merubokkusu/Discord-S.C.U.M/wiki.md

                     ],
                 }
             ],
+            "limit": 10,
         },
     ],
-    log=False,
+    log=True,
 )
->>> #the following are from a sample run I did.
+>>> #the following are from a sample run.
 Your results will differ from these; however, the general structure of collected remains the same (list of lists: 1st list has results from 1st task, 2nd list has results from 2nd task, etc).
 >>> len(bot._Client__gateway_server.collected)
 2
 >>> bot._Client__gateway_server.collected[0]